 I was sitting here thinking “how does somebody not feel terribly guilty about all the lies and more lies to cover those lies?
 Hell, I feel guilty because I forgot $6 in cash for my sons teacher this morning.”

 I’ll never have all the answers.
 Maybe some of them I’m better off not knowing.
 At this point, I can only go with my gut instinct, which is wrong sometimes.
 So what I think might not be right either.
 I hate being lied to.
-Ironically, he hates being accused of lying.
+Ironically, he used to tell me how he hates being accused of lying.
 He started saying that early on in our relationship, easily makes one believe that he’s an honest person……when he is 100% the exact opposite.